 What’s in This Sweet Potato Bowl?

-To make this sweet potato chickpea bowl, you’ll need:
+To make this fast and easy sweet potato chickpea bowl, you’ll need:

 - Sweet potato